What I learned trying to run multiple AI agents on real projects, and what I built because of it.

 Delegate is in early alpha.
 It works for single-player local development — one human managing a team of AI agents against a local git repository.
 The git orchestration, merge queue, and review pipeline are functional and handling real work.

-The workflow API is alpha and will change.
+The workflow API is functional but still evolving.
 Integrations with external systems are designed for but not yet built — the hook points exist in the workflow engine, the connectors don't.
+Environment setup works for some common cases but needs to become lot more robust.

 A few things I've learned the hard way: